Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Enabling multi-messenger astronomy

 The localization of the GW signal's sky position is the key metric governing the feasibility of a follow-up campaign with EM telescopes.
 Additionally, GW observations can provide accurate distance measurements that are independent of the cosmic distance-ladder calibration issues and can help distinguish between a number of potential hosts \cite{Singer:2016eax}.
 Finally, the visibility of certain EM phenomena such as gamma-ray bursts and jets depends on the binary's orientation with respect to the observer's line of sight.
 Thus, in this section we present the potential of the chosen networks to measure these metrics in form of the SNR, 90\%-credible sky area, as well as luminosity distance and inclination angle errors for GW signals at redshifts $z\leq0.5$.

-Fig.~\ref{fig:mma_BNS} presents the distribution and correlation of SNR $\rho$, sky area $\Omega_{90}$, and fractional luminosity distance error $\Delta D_L/D_L$ for BNS signals, with indications for the FOVs of various EM telescope, see Tab.~\ref{tab:em_fov}, as well as the CDFs for all four metrics, including absolute errors on the inclination angle $\iota$.
+Fig.~\ref{fig:mma_BNS} presents the distribution and correlation of SNR $\rho$, sky area $\Omega_{90}$, and fractional luminosity distance error $\Delta D_L/D_L$ for BNS signals as well as the cumulative histograms for all four metrics, including absolute errors on the inclination angle $\iota$.
 We also summarize the expected detection rates of events with 90\%-credible sky area $\Omega_{90}/{\rm deg^2}\leq 0.01,\,0.1,\,1$ and fractional luminosity distance errors $\Delta D_L/D_L \leq 0.01,\,0.1$ in Tab.~\ref{tab:mma_rates}.